Nebur242/deploy-hub-api/src/modules/payment/docs/README.md

 - Payment status (pending, completed, failed, refunded, cancelled)
 - Payment method (credit card, PayPal, bank transfer, etc.)
 - Transaction ID and payment gateway response

+### UserLicense

+When a payment is successfully completed, a `UserLicense` entity is automatically created.
+This entity:

+- Links a user to a specific license
+- Tracks deployment counts and limits
+- Controls access to licensed features
+- Contains metadata about the associated order and payment
+- Manages license expiration

 ## Controllers